NativeScript/docs-v8/ui-and-styling.md

 /// flavor angular

-Using a TabView inside an Angular app requires some special attention about how to provide title, iconSource and content (view) of the TabViewItem.
-In a pure NativeScript application TabView has an items property which could be set via XML to an array of TabViewItems (basically, an array of objects with title, view and iconSource properties).
-However, NativeScript-Angular does not support nested properties in its HTML template, so adding TabViewItem to TabView is a little bit different.
-NativeScript-Angular provides a custom Angular directive that simplifies the way native TabView should be used.
-The following example shows how to add a TabView to your page (with some clarifications later):
+Using a `<TabView>` inside an `Angular` app requires some special attention about how to provide title, iconSource and content (view) of the `TabViewItem`.
+In a pure NativeScript application TabView has an items property which could be set via XML to an array of `<TabViewItem>`s (basically, an array of objects with title, view and iconSource properties).
+However, NativeScript-Angular does not support nested properties in its HTML template, so adding `<TabViewItem>` to `<TabView`> is a little bit different.
+NativeScript-Angular provides a custom Angular directive that simplifies the way native `<TabView>` should be used.
+The following example shows how to add a `<TabView>` to your page (with some clarifications later):

 ```html
 <TabView selectedIndex="0" (selectedIndexChanged)="onSelectedIndexchanged($event)">